Rodney French: Commodore of the Stone Fleet

-In November 1861, French was the leader of the "Stone Fleet", a volunteer squadron of twelve ships that sailed from New Bedford to the Charleston Harbor with the intent on sinking their ships their to form a blockade.
+In November 1861, French was the leader of the "Stone Fleet", a volunteer squadron of twelve ships that sailed from New Bedford to the Charleston Harbor with the intent on sinking their ships there to form a blockade.
 French was elected leader by his fellow captains and took the title of "Commodore of the Stone Fleet".
 French's ship, the Garland, was the last to arrive because French took a coastal route while the other ships sailed offshore and held a good wind.
 The ships were sunk on December 19 and 20, 1861.
 Upon his return, French showed off a number of "relics" he had retrieved from the South, including shells, shots, and pieces of a palmetto tree.

 Business career

 A merchant and trader, French, along with Charles D. Burt, owned New Bedford's only chandlery store.
 He also owned a successful gold mine near Black Hawk, Colorado.
 French ran the mine himself for some time before leasing it out.

 In 1853, a R. G. Dun & Company credit report described French as a "ranting politician" who "owes everybody".